 A What Interests Me?
-B Narrow it Down Step 1: What interests me?
+B Narrow it Down Step 1 : What interests me?
 Sometimes it is difficult to choose a topic to research.
 Here is an easy way to go about it.
 Just follow the steps on this page.
 Step 2: Narrow it down.
-The next step is to narrow the list down to one topic that has sources like this: up-to-date and reliable different kinds, e.g. books, people, internet 1 List five topics you think would be interesting to find out more about. □ illustrated e.g. pictures, maps or char □ created for your age-level a) 1 Write the name of the topic you think you would find the most interesting from the list in exercise A . b) most interesting from the list in exercise c) d) 2 Name four sources of information you could use for this topic. e) a) It is important not to choose a topic that is too large and therefore has too much to cover.
-Narrow your choices down.
-Example: Topic selected: 'Famous People' b) This topic is too large - there are so many famous people! c) Narrow your topic by choosing only one famous person e.g. Karl Urban 4)
+The next step is to narrow the list down to one topic that has sources like this: up-to-date and reliable different kinds, e.g. books, people, internet 1 List five topics you think would be interesting to find out more about. illustrated e.g. pictures, maps or charts created for your age-level a) 1 Write the name of the topic you think you would find the most interesting from the list in exercise $\mathbf{A}$ . b) )) c) d) 2 Name four sources of information you could use for this topic. e) a It is important not to choose a topic that is too large and therefore has too much to cover.
+Narrow your choices down. • Example: Topic selected: 'Famous People' b) This topic is too large - there are so many famous people!
+Narrow your topic by choosing only one famous person C e.g. Karl Urban d)